 During the past week a lot more people have joined, so I again wanted to take the time to welcome everyone who is participating.
 I've heard from so many of you already, either here in the comments for this site, on the Facebook wall, or in the Declutter 365 Facebook group expressing your excitement to get started and make 2015 a great and organized year for yourself, your home and your family.
 I am honored that you'd let me help you with this goal, and I don't want to disappoint.

 I just want you to remember not to get burned out by taking on too much too quickly!
-This week's challenge about kitchen cabinet organization, and also the 52 week challenge as a whole, is all about going slowly, and building habits as we go along.
+This week's challenge, and also the 52 week challenge as a whole, is all about going slowly, and building habits as we go along.
 Your house doesn't have to get organized all at once.
 In addition, don't feel like if you've missed a challenge or two you can't even begin.
 Instead, just do what you can, when you can, and feel good about your accomplishments.

 Let's not let the enthusiasm die down, and give up as can happen with many New Year's Resolutions.
 So many of you have shared how much clearing off your kitchen counters helped your everyday life.
 Making life easier is the reason you started this challenge, and if you continue I know you'll see positive results.
 The same thing will happen as you complete each challenge over the course of the year, so let's keep up the good work!
 If needed, get an accountability partner and do the challenges together (I know quite a few of you are already doing this!)